HOW DO I PURCHASE THE COURSE?

 - To expand writers’ ability to revise and polish their manuscripts

 CLICK ON TOPICS BELOW TO JUMP TO THAT SECTION

-For information on how to purchase course contact Alayne by clicking on the "E-mail Me" link above.
+For information on how to purchase course click here.
+Or contact Alayne by clicking the email link above.

 OR . . .

 You may pay for the course by clicking here.
 IMPORTANT: When you see $0.00 on the PayPal screen, enter the amount you want to pay.
 Once payment is received, course materials will be emailed to the address associated with PayPal within two days.
 If you would like materials delivered to a different email, please indicate so in the notes section in PayPal.